-Start by warming up half a cup of milk and mixing it with the yeast.
+Start preparing your pandesal by mixing half a cup of warm milk with the yeast.
 Set aside (photo1).

 Using a large bowl, combine all the flour, salt, and sugar.
 Mix evenly (photo 2).

 Once the yeast mixture is ready, combine the remaining milk, eggs, yeast mixture, and vegetable oil in the stand mixer bowl (photo 3).

 Add half of the dry ingredients and mix using the stand mixer’s dough hook (photo 4).

 Add the remaining dry ingredients in batches.
 Increase the speed of the mixer once a dough starts to form.
 Keep mixing until you get a smooth dough; about 25 minutes.